 I’m a big fan of healing herbs.
 I love how they smell, the texture they provide, and that self sustaining feeling they give you just having them in the garden.
 But I’m also a big fan because I’m convinced many of them can be used as amazing natural herbal remedies.
-I chose eight of my top fav healing herbs to grow in your garden based on how easy they are to use and prepare at home, and also how easy they are to grow in most gardens.
-Here they are, in no particular order!
+I chose eight of my top favorite healing herbs to grow in your garden based on how easy they are to use and prepare at home, and also how easy they are to grow in most gardens.
+Here they are, in no particular order.
+Our healing herbs list!
 (Note: Remember that healing herbs are not meant to be medicinal plants, and that you must be careful that any plant you ingest is safe for you and your family.
 Use your good judgement, nothing here is meant to qualify as a doctors advice! )

 Best Healing Herbs to Grow